 A Sabertooth Tiger: A Prehistoric Kitty

-Ten million years ago, the whole Earth was much cooler than it is today.
-Different creatures walked the earth like the woolly mammoth, giant sloth, and the dire wolf.
-Among them was the sabertooth cat, often thought of as a sabertooth tiger which is actually a misnomer.
-Actually, this cat is not part of the tiger family nor was it anything like your house cat today.
-It had teeth seven inches long and jagged like a steak knife, and the tiger weighed as much as 800 pounds.
+When the saber toothed cat walked the Earth, it was much cooler than it is today.
+Different creatures lived here at the same time such as the woolly mammoth, giant sloth, and the dire wolf.
+Although often referred to as a sabertooth tiger or saber toothed tiger, the name is misleading.
+This cat is not actually part of the tiger family, which is why saber toothed cat is a more accurate name.
+Although, that does not mean it is anything like the house cat of today.
+It had teeth seven inches long and jagged like a steak knife.
+It weighed as much as 800 pounds.
 That is more than double the weight of a female African lion.

 La Brea Tar Pits